-The group includes experienced and talented musicians from Texas, including: Rudy Garza, Jr. – keyboard; Marcos Hernandez - accordion, David Champion, Jr. – bajo sexto; Juan Miguel Cruz - bass; Oscar Rios - electric guitar, and Minnie Mo Laredo - drums.
-Together, we have created a unique style of Tejano Conjunto music.
+The group includes experienced and talented musicians from Texas, including: Marcos Hernandez - accordion, Rudy Garza, Jr. - keyboards; David Champion, Jr. – bajo sexto; Oscar Rios - electric guitar, and Minnie Laredo - drums.

 Rudy Garza, Jr. is keyboardist and vocalist for Virginia y Valor, and he is also a composer.
 He has performed and composed songs for Alma Pulido, Bobby Pulido, and La Preferencia.
 In the 1980s, Rudy performed with Romance and also with Cali Carranza, and had the opportunity to perform with Cali Carranza at the Tejano Roots Hall of Fame Awards Ceremony.
 He has traveled to perform with Tejano music groups across the US and Mexico for audiences ranging to the tens of thousands.
 In the mid-2000's, Rudy was nominated keyboard player of the year for the Tejano Music Awards.

 David Champion is a lifelong supporter of Tejano Conjunto music and has dedicated a significant amount of time to researching, documenting, and conducting public presentations about music.
 He narrated portions of Accordion Dreams, a documentary produced by Hector Galan of Galan Productions, co-produced Taquachito Nights, a collaborative CD that was sponsored by the Smithsonian Institution’s Center for Folklife and Cultural Heritage.
 Together with Virginia, they have conducted various educational events showcasing Tejano Conjunto Music.
 He is the proud spouse of the vocalist for the group and joins the band on bajo sexto.